Fishy0/Recipe-Share/README.md

 ### FR-23: Visual Design

 The system shall implement a consistent visual design system.
-The system shall provide clear visual hierarchy and typography.
+The system shall provide a clear visual hierarchy and typography.